Are you looking for the ultimate list of blogging resources? You’ve come to the right place!

-Themes: WordPress offers free themes, but you should look into a paid theme if you want more customization options.

-There is a HUGE learning curve with WordPress.
-I tried to teach myself through books and blog posts, but could not make heads or tails of anything until I hired a WordPress expert for one-on-one training.

-If you want to jumpstart your blogging experience, the first thing to do would be to sign up for Coaching with Tracie to get personalized advice from Tracie Fobes.
-Tracie is the very successful blogger behind Penny Pinchin’ Mom and she also offers excellent blogging courses.

-If you sign up for Coaching with Tracie, you will also be invited to join Tracie’s private Facebook group.
-Having access to an experienced, successful blogger is invaluable, and it has also increased my blogging network.
-Getting to know other bloggers is a great way to learn more about blogging and share experiences!

-GROWING YOUR TRAFFIC

-When you are a new blogger, you won’t get a lot of organic traffic at first, so it’s important to get the word out via Pinterest.
-Pinterest can be a little confusing, but if you do it correctly, you can drive many views to your blog.

-Carly suggests manual pinning, but due to my schedule, I can’t fit a lot of manual pinning into my daily routine.
-Instead, I use Carly’s strategies but do a combination of manual pinning and scheduling my pins through Tailwind.
+Are you looking for the ultimate list of blogging resources?
+You’ve come to the right place! > > Themes: WordPress offers free themes, but you should look into a paid theme if you want more customization options. > > There is a HUGE learning curve with WordPress.
+I tried to teach myself through books and blog posts, but could not make > heads or tails of anything at first. > > If you want to jumpstart your blogging experience, the first thing to do would be to sign up for Coaching with Tracie to > get personalized advice from Tracie Fobes.
+Tracie is the very successful blogger behind Penny Pinchin’ Mom and she also > offers excellent blogging courses. > > If you sign up for Coaching with Tracie, you will also be invited to join Tracie’s private Facebook group.
+Having access > to an experienced, successful blogger is invaluable, and it has also increased my blogging network.
+Getting to know > other bloggers is a great way to learn more about blogging and share experiences! > > GROWING YOUR TRAFFIC > > When you are a new blogger, you won’t get a lot of organic traffic at first, so it’s important to get the word out via > Pinterest.
+Pinterest can be a little confusing, but if you do it correctly, you can drive many views to your blog. > > Carly suggests manual pinning, but due to my schedule, I can’t fit a lot of manual pinning into my daily routine. > Instead, I use Carly’s strategies but do a combination of manual pinning and scheduling my pins through Tailwind.